-The croton is an easy-to-grow houseplant known for its variegated foliage covered in green, scarlet, orange, and yellow splotches.
+The croton, also called “garden croton,” is an easy-to-grow houseplant known for its variegated foliage covered in green, scarlet, orange, and yellow splotches.
 Here’s how to care for a croton in your home or garden.
-Croton, also called “garden croton,” are native to the tropical forests of southeast Asia and Oceania.
+They are native to the tropical forests of southeast Asia and Oceania.
 In the wild, they grow as large shrubs, reaching up to 10 feet tall (in the home or garden, they stay a lot smaller).

 Note: All parts of this plant are poisonous especially the seeds so it is not recommended for use in homes with curious pets or children.
 When damaged, croton produce a milky sap that can be irritating to the skin, too.

-- Place croton in a sunny location such as an eastern, southern, or western window.
-If a croton is getting too little light, its newer leaves will be less colorful.
+Place it in a sunny location such as an eastern, southern, or western window.
+If it’s getting too little light, its newer leaves will be less colorful.

 Croton are usually pest and disease free, though they are susceptible to common houseplant pests such as mealybugs, spider mites, and scale insects.